nickcollins/zinal/README.md

 ```
 racket main.rkt -o zinal zinal.db
 ```
-This may take 10-20 minutes (I know - I'm working on it).
+This may take 10-20 minutes (it's long, I know).
 After compilation is done, you can use `zinal` the same way as `racket main.rkt`.
 Try running `zinal zinal.db`.
 Here you can see the source logic from which `zinal` was compiled - it is similar (tho not identical) to the Scheme logic found in the `.rkt` files.
 Try using `e` to switch to the `ui-styles` module, change a few colors or something (see https://docs.racket-lang.org/draw/color-database___.html), compile to `my-zinal`, then run